Click on a little photograph to see it full size

 More on Pipy wheels

 Noel Price of Greymouth on the West Coast of the South Island made 12 wheels in all.
-They spin very smoothly and quietly.
-The final ten ("Mark 3") have his name either stamped on the wood or engraved in the aluminium.
+They spin very smoothly and quietly: note in the second picture the little wheel on the flyer that smooths the path of the yarn to the hooks.
+His final ten wheels ("Mark 3") have his name either stamped on the wood or engraved in the aluminium.

 The Princess "Indian Spinner" appeared in a leaflet by Sleeping Beauty Craft Products, Box 1512, Auckland, New Zealand, and also in the Omana Industries leaflet.
 It was designed for spinning medium and bulky yarns, and appears to be a bobbin-lead wheel: that is, the drive band drives the bobbin not the flyer.